machine mastery

 Signs:

-• One side extracts before the other
+• One side extracts noticeably before the other

 4. Edge Gaps

 Space between the puck and basket walls is a classic channel location.
+Water loves edges.

 Signs:

-• Spray from edges in bottomless portafilter
+• Spray from the edges in bottomless portafilter

 • Ring of darker extraction around outside

-• Coffee not filling basket completely
+• Coffee not filling the basket edge-to-edge

 5. Dosing Issues